Factbox: Airlines count mounting costs of the coronavirus shock

 The U.S. airline said it was cutting fares by up to 70% and trimming April capacity by about 5%.

-The Chicago-based airline said on March 15 it would cut corporate officers’ salaries by 50% and reduce flight capacity by about 50% in April and May, with deep capacity cuts also expected into the summer travel period.
+The Chicago-based airline said on March 15 it would cut corporate officers’ salaries by 50% and reduce flight capacity by about 50% in April and May, with deep capacity cuts also expected into the summer.

+The airline said on March 17 it will have a 60% schedule reduction in April.

-Virgin Atlantic, the UK-based airline, said it would ground 75% of its fleet by 26 March and by up to 85% at points in April, as it canceled more flights due to the outbreak.
+Virgin Atlantic, the UK-based airline, said it would ground 75% of its fleet by 26 March and by up to 85% at points in April, as it canceled more flights.

 Canadian WestJet suspended all international and transborder flights for 30 days from March 22 and reduced its domestic schedule by 50%. (bit.ly/2Udcne7)

-Compiled by Ankit Ajmera and Rachit Vats in Bengaluru, Milla Nissi and Tommy Lund in Gdansk; Editing by Tomasz Janowski and Mark Potter
+Compiled by Ankit Ajmera and Rachit Vats in Bengaluru, Milla Nissi and Tommy Lund in Gdansk; Editing by Tomasz Janowski and Keith Weir